Baked Kale Barley Risotto

 What To Serve with Risotto

 Salads and sautéed veggie side dishes are both good with risotto.
 Since this recipe requires the oven, I prefer sides that are no-cook or cook on the stove.
-You can make a simple arugula salad with lemon vinaigrette or an Italian chopped salad.
+You can make a simple arugula salad with lemon vinaigrette, a classic house salad or an Italian chopped salad.
 For a vegetable side dish, try quick sautéed brussels sprouts.

 Leftovers & Storage